Tejashri-Bhoyar/Revature-Assignment-1/README.md

 # Revature-Assignment-1
-This is my first Assignment repository of Revature on GitHub.
+This repository is created as part of my first Revature assignment.
-I am practicing Git commands.
+It is used to practice and understand Git and GitHub commands.